Disclaimer: I do not own Kingdom Hearts, nor am I making any money off this fanfiction.

-Three hours later, Sora was slumped on the couch in Tidus' basement, staring up at the ceiling as his friend strummed gently on his guitar nearby.
-Selphie had her textbooks on the floor, sprawled on her stomach and massive headphones securely over her ears.
+Three hours later, Sora was slumped on the couch in Tidus' basement, staring up at the ceiling as his friend strummed on his guitar.
+Selphie had her textbooks on the floor, and was sprawled on her stomach with massive headphones secured over her ears.
 Wakka was somewhere upstairs, talking to his girlfriend Lulu on the phone.
 It was a scene that happened just about every afternoon, except this time Sora was experiencing dread.

 "He said no, I take it?"
 Tidus pulled his pen from his mouth and jotted something down on the sheet music in front of him.
 His blond bangs were hanging into his eyes, in desperate need of a trim.
 Yuna usually took it upon herself to cut his hair for him, but she was abroad this semester, enjoying the pleasures of Paris.

 "He didn't say anything," Sora mumbled.
 "He just walked out."
 He could feel a spring from the old couch digging into the small of his back.
-It was uncomfortable, but Sora didn't feel like moving.
-All of his limbs felt too heavy to move them, and the migraine developing behind his right eye was threatening mutiny.
+It was uncomfortable, but he didn't feel like moving.
+His limbs felt too heavy to move them, and the migraine developing behind his right eye was threatening mutiny.

 "That's a no, Sora."
 Tidus stuck his pen back in his mouth and made another strum on his guitar.